KasparEtter/ef1p/pages/email/email.md

    because it makes attacks much easier to localize.
 3. **Pooled brute-force attacks**: An attacker who compromised the communication channel of several users cannot generate and test password candidates for several users at once.
-4. **Brute-force attacks**: An attacker who compromised a communication channel encounters only stretched derivations from the password, which makes brute-force attacks costlier.
+4. **Individual brute-force attacks**: An attacker who compromised a communication channel encounters only stretched derivations from the password, which makes brute-force attacks costlier.
 5. **Denial-of-service attacks**: An attacker cannot launch a computational [denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) against clients.